John F. Kelly (Michigan politician): Biography

 Kelly was born in Detroit to Margaret Elizabeth (née Murphy) and Robert Corby Kelly.
 Robert was a studio artist and instructor, and retired as an accountant for the Avon Tubing Company.
 John was one of seven children.
 His sisters are Maureen, Susan, Margaret and Kathleen, and his brothers are Robert and David, an actor.
 On September 16, 2018, Kelly died, aged 69, from a heart attack.
+Married to Toni Marie Plotske they had 2 children, Dana and Rebecca.
+His wife, Toni and daughter Rebecca predeceased him.

 Education

 Kelly received a Doctor of Philosophy in Political Science from Wayne State University, where he was a graduate fellow, specializing in international relations and diplomatic history.
 Kelly also held a Master of Public Administration from Wayne University as well as a Juris Doctor degree from Michigan State University.
 His baccalaureate degree was in political science and education and was earned with honors at the University of Michigan.
 Kelly completed further graduate studies at Georgetown University.

 Career

 Political career

 Kelly was elected to the Michigan State Senate in 1978 from Detroit and served four consecutive four-year terms.
 At his first caucus Kelly was elected as majority whip and authored over 100 pieces of legislation and amendments that became law, including the state investment anti-apartheid laws for South Africa and the McBride anti-discrimination employment laws for Northern Ireland.
 He served on committees with jurisdiction over the judiciary, banking and economic development, health policy, local government and public finance.
 He served on the National Commission on Uniform Law, the Michigan Law Revision Commission and as a delegate to the National Conference on State Legislatures.
 Kelly served on a National Commission on Distressed States.
 In 1994 he stood for election to the U.S. Senate requiring retirement from the state legislature.